CHANDELIER. GLASS, BRONZE. LATE 19TH CENTURY.

 Reference: ZE248

 Baccarat ceiling lamp.
 Bronze, glass.
 France, late 19th century.
-36-light, electrified, bronze chandelier with numerous clear glass beads.
-Numerous different arms emerge from the central axis (decorated with leafy discs from which more glass elements hang) and can be divided into general rows: from above, some curved ones are finished with glass stars and from others a string of beads starts which ends in the lower ones, giving a striking waterfall effect; towards the centre, another row curved upwards holds more beads); the lower arms, thicker, curved and decorated with leaves, emerge from a bronze sphere, form three levels both in height and depth and end in saucers with the supports that, originally, held the candles.
-Most of the glass beads are polygonal and flatter, and these are combined with elongated teardrops (some rectangular and faceted, others oval).
-The Société Baccarat (which still makes luxury glassware in this French city) began as a glass workshop founded by Louis-Joseph de Laval-Montmorency, with the permission of Louis XV of France, in 1764.
-They received their first official order from royalty in 1823, leading to a large number of requests addressed to members of leading European families, nobility, heads of state, etc. Around 1860, the company began signing its products with a registered trademark, usually on the base of the work, although it was also common for other bronzesmiths to use Baccarat glass for its reputation and quality.
+A 36-light, electrified chandelier made of bronze with numerous clear glass beads.
+From the central axis (decorated with discs bearing leaves from which more glass elements hang) extend numerous and varied arms, which can be divided into rows: from the top, some curved arms are topped with glass stars, while others carry a string of beads that ends in the lower ones, creating a striking cascading effect; towards the center, another row curved upwards holds more beads; the lower arms, thicker, curved, and decorated with leaves, emerge from a bronze sphere, forming three levels in both height and depth, and terminating in saucers with the supports that originally held candles.
+Most of the glass beads are polygonal and flatter, and these are combined with elongated teardrop-shaped beads (some rectangular and faceted, others oval).
+The Société Baccarat (which continues to manufacture luxury crystal in this French city) began as a glass workshop founded by Louis-Joseph de Laval-Montmorency, with the permission of Louis XV of France, in 1764.
+They received their first official order from royalty in 1823, leading to numerous requests from members of leading European families, the nobility, heads of state, and so on.
+Around 1860, the company began to sign its products with a trademark, usually on the base of the piece, although it was also common for other bronze workers to use Baccarat glass because of its reputation and quality.

 · Size: 120x120x145 cms.